KagamineP/tplrapWinForms/README.md

 System requirements
 -------------------
-Operating system from Windows 7 to Windows 10
+Operating system from Windows 7 to Windows 10  (Support for the program for Windows 7 will soon be discontinued.)
 .Net Framework 4.7.2
 Visual C++ 2015-2019